- The arithmetic mean is the average of a group of numbers. It is what most people think of when they hear the

 - Nonparametric statistics

-- Nonparametric data is of the ordinal and its variance does not have an assumed distribution
+- Nonparametric statistics are methods used to analyze nonparametric data.
+Nonparametric data is of the ordinal type and its variance does not have an assumed distribution.

 - Parametric data can be converted to nonparametric data and nonparametric statistical tests can be performed on the data.
 The opposite is not true.